vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ```

 #### HTTPS
 The REST and GraphQL API gateway can be configured to use secure http connections.

 **GraphQL subscriptions do not work properly unless the HTTPS is enabled**.

 You will need your data node to be reachable over the internet with a proper fully qualified domain name, and a valid signed certificate.
-You may either
+You may either:

-- Provide data node with a path to an existing signed certificate and corresponding private key
+* Provide data node with a path to an existing signed certificate and corresponding private key
-- Configure datanode to create a certificate for you, and automatically request a signature via `LetsEncrypt`
+* Configure data node to create a certificate for you, and automatically request a signature via `LetsEncrypt`

 In the former case, where you already have a certificate and corresponding private key file, you can specify them as follows: